sumeshi/ntfsfind/README.md

 ### Query

-The query for ntfsfind is a regular expression of the file path to be extracted.
+This tool can search files/directories/ADS with regular expression queries.
-The paths are separated by slashes.
+Paths are separated by slashes(Unix/Linux-Style), not backslashes(Windows-Style).

 e.g.
 ```